Inclusive Recruitment

 The Challenge:

-A leading government contractor recognised the need to make their digital services more accessible, particularly for users with disabilities.
+A leading government contractor recognised the need to make their digital services more accessible, particularly for users with disabilities and neurodivergence.

 Our Solution:

-We designed and implemented an inclusive leadership programme, focusing on equity, inclusion, and accessibility strategies.
+We designed and implemented an inclusive leadership programme, focusing on equality, inclusion, and accessibility strategies.

 Their Results: